PiSupply/Ryanteck/README.md

 ![Traffichat](RTK.GPIO/img/rtkgpio.png)

 The RTK GPIO board allows you to connect the world of physical computing to you desktop PC or laptop.
 The RTK GPIO board emulates the original Raspberry Pi 28-pin GPIO header allowing you to program for the Raspberry Pi on your computer.
-The board is fully compatible with Windows, Mac OS and Linux and supports a range of programming languages such as Python, Java and also use with Scratch.
+The board is fully compatible with Windows, Mac OS and Linux and supports a range of programming languages such as Python.

 The board connects to your computer using a micro USB cable , which also provides power to the board.